JochenHiller/real-time-linux-playground/README.md

 # enable real time
 # This seems to fail, even checking realtime feature does show "disabled"
 # But after reboot it seems that realtime kernel has been installed
-# Create bug for Canonical: https://github.com/canonical/ubuntu-pro-client/issues/3447
+# Created bug for Canonical: https://github.com/canonical/ubuntu-pro-client/issues/3447
 sudo pro enable realtime-kernel
 One moment, checking your subscription first
 Real-time kernel is not available for Ubuntu 25.04 (Plucky Puffin).